morgannprice/PaperBLAST/README.md

 http://papers.genomics.lbl.gov/data/stats

-and you will need to format the BLAST database with
+Place all of these files in the data/ subdirectory of the mian PaperBLAST directory and format the BLAST database with

 	formatdb -p T -i uniq.faa